Summer 2017 - 89870 - PA W381W - Foundations of Policymaking

 NOTE: The LBJ Washington Center opens this course to students currently enrolled in other public affairs graduate programs.
 Applications will be sent to these programs directly.
 Students will be required to submit evidence of good academic standing (3.0 or above) at their current institution.
 Enrollment is limited.
 Cost for non-UT students: (DC/3 hours): $3,000.
 Apply here.
 Please contact Jalys Caro, Graduate Program Coordinator, for more information.

-This course meets on Tuesday evenings from 6:00 - 9:00, but will also meet on some Fridays, during the day, for site visits with distinguished speakers.
+This course meets June 1 through August 11 on Tuesday evenings from 6:00 - 9:00, but will also meet on some Fridays, during the day, for site visits with distinguished speakers.
 Time and dates TBD.

 Students will learn about the role of the President’s budget and how it is developed, defended and executed.
 The course also will teach students about the congressional appropriations processes from the time the Congress receives the President’s budget to the time final appropriations legislation is passed, including the role of Congressional appropriations subcommittees and full committees, funding mechanisms, congressional budget procedures, etc. This course will build on the traditional LBJ School public financial management course, focusing on the federal budget process as a policy process involving the executive and legislative branches of government.